-During the first quarter of fiscal year 2012 we recorded \$7.8 million of new provisions for loan losses due to declining collateral values and net recoveries of reserves of less than \$0.1 million.
+During the first and second quarters of fiscal year 2012 we recorded \$7.8 million and \$8.6 million, respectively, of new provisions for loan losses due to declining collateral values and net recoveries of reserves of less than \$0.1 million and \$0.6 million, respectively.
 During the first, second, third and fourth quarters of fiscal year 2011 we recorded \$1.6 million, \$11.4 million, \$11.5 million and \$20.4 million, respectively, of new provisions for loan losses due to declining collateral values; net recoveries of reserves of \$1.0 million, \$3.8 million, \$1.3 million and \$0.2 million, respectively; recorded a \$1.0 million loss on a restructured loan in the first quarter of 2011; recorded a \$4.7 million loss on the sale of portion of a loan in the fourth quarter of 2011; and recorded an impairment loss of \$0.8 million and \$0.7 million on a real estate held-for-sale investment in the second and fourth quarters of 2011, respectively.
 In addition, we acquired two new real estate owned properties through a transfer from a creditor trust and a purchase out of bankruptcy, respectively, in the first quarter of 2011.
 We have made, and continue to make modifications and extensions to loans when it is economically feasible to do so.
 In some cases, a modification is a more viable alternative to foreclosure proceedings when a borrower cannot comply with loan terms.
 In doing so, lower borrower interest rates, combined with non-performing loans, will lower our net interest margins when comparing interest income to our costs of financing.
 These trends may persist with a prolonged economic downturn and we feel if they do, there will be continued modifications and delinquencies in the foreseeable future, which may result in reduced net interest margins and additional losses throughout our sector.

 Commercial real estate financing companies were severely impacted by the economic downturn and until relatively recently have had very little access to the capital markets or the debt markets in order to meet their existing obligations or to refinance maturing debt.
 We responded to these troubled times by decreasing investment activity for capital preservation, aggressively managing our assets through restructuring and extending our debt facilities and repurchasing our previously issued debt at discounts when economically feasible.
 In order to accomplish these goals, we have worked closely with our borrowers in restructuring our loans, receiving payoffs and paydowns and monetizing our investments as appropriate.
 Additionally, based on available liquidity and market opportunities, we have from time to time repurchased our debt at discounts as well as shares of our common stock.
+We also completed a public offering in the second quarter of 2012 in which we sold 3,500,000 shares of our common stock and intend to use the net proceeds from the offering to make investments, to repurchase or pay liabilities and for general corporate purposes, which may include the repayment of indebtedness under our credit facilities.
 We will continue to remain focused on executing these strategies when appropriate and where available if this significant economic downturn persists.